-Hypersensitivity: Hypersensitivity including angioedema, anaphylaxis, and anaphylactic reactions to REVLIMID has been reported.
-Permanently discontinue REVLIMID for these reactions.
+Hypersensitivity: Hypersensitivity, including angioedema, anaphylaxis, and anaphylactic reactions to REVLIMID has been reported.
+Permanently discontinue REVLIMID for angioedema and anaphylaxis.

 WARNINGS AND PRECAUTIONS FOR DARATUMUMAB

-- Infusion-related reactions: Interrupt daratumumab infusion for infusion-related reactions of any severity.
+- Infusion-related reactions: Daratumumab can cause severe and/or serious infusion-related reactions including anaphylactic reactions.
+These reactions can be life-threatening and fatal outcomes have been reported.
+Interrupt daratumumab infusion for infusion-related reactions of any severity.
 Permanently discontinue the infusion in case of anaphylactic reactions or life-threatening infusion reactions and institute appropriate emergency care.